mui/material-ui/docs/src/pages/guides/composition.md

 But since we are using an inline function to change the rendered component, React will rerender the `<ListItem>` every time it checks our `<ListItemLink>` for changes.
 Not only will React update the DOM unnecessarily, the ripple effects of the `<ListItem>` will also not work correctly.
 A rerender will be triggered in the middle of the animation.

-Here is an example what this effect looks like: https://codesandbox.io/s/pk971py22x
+Here is an example of what this effect looks like:

+{{"demo": "pages/guides/Composition-Render-Inline.js"}}

 The solution is very simple: Avoid inline functions and pass a bound function to the `component` prop instead.
 Let's change our `<ListItemLink>` to the following: